codecomp/responsive-height/README.md

 ## TODO

-- Add update method to allow for recollection of container elements / children without having to destroy and init
 - Tie in exclude_get and exclude_set functionality to take in css querySelector or HTML element
 - Setup container to take in a CSS querySelector or HTML element
 - Setup container to handle multiple elements at once